What is TDRA?

 The abstraction facility

-A new abstraction facility will be built on the towpath of Burnell open space, and a new abstracted water pipeline shaft will be built a short distance away.
+A new abstraction facility will be built on the riverside towpath on Burnell open space above Teddington Weir.
 The abstraction facility is likely to measure approximately 38m long and 3m to 4m in height above normal water level.
-The intake structure could be partially set into the riverbank and extend into the river by up to 3m.
-Thames Water indicates it will take 21 months to build this abstraction facility.
-The abstracted water would be removed to Lee Valley reservoirs in north London.
-Thames Water has said this will only be during periods of drought.
-In periods of drought, the river will be at its most stressed, and the possibility of ecological harm is everpresent.
+The structure could be partially set into the riverbank but extend into the river by up to 3m.
+Thames Water indicates it could take 21 months to build this abstraction facility.
+A new tunnel will be made to carry the abstracted water to the existing Thames Lee Tunnel (TLT).
+The construction compound at Burnell Open Space will take up to half if not more of the area resulting in disruption to the thousands of people that use the towpath and open space regularly.

 A pipeline is required to take the abstracted water from the abstraction facility to the existing Thames Lee Tunnel (TLT).
 Two shafts are required for the abstracted water pipeline.

-There are two options for the TLT connection:
+Thames Water is deciding between two options for the TLT connection:

 • Park Gate woods (destroying areas of trees and wildlife habitat) or